 Milestone and Threshold Inspections

-Milestone inspections Miami condo associations and commercial owners rely on.
+Milestone inspections that Miami condo associations and commercial owners rely on.
 RGM’s licensed civil & structural engineers document structural conditions, identify deficiencies, and provide clear, sealed reports.
-We also perform threshold inspections when required by plans or jurisdiction, coordinating with your team to keep approvals moving.
+We also perform threshold inspections when required by plans or jurisdiction, and coordinate with your team to keep approvals moving.

 Milestone Inspections

 As the milestone inspections Miami properties need for compliance, we focus on practical recommendations and fast, reviewer-friendly documentation.
-A milestone inspection is a structural inspection of a building, including foundation, masonry bearing walls, floor and roof systems, steel framing systems, concrete framing systems, windows and doors, wood framing and building façade.
-These inspections keep residents safe by ensuring their homes are in good structural conditions.
+A milestone inspection is a structural inspection of a building — including the foundation; masonry bearing walls; floor and roof systems; steel framing; concrete framing; windows and doors; wood framing; and the building façade.
+These inspections keep residents safe by ensuring their homes are in good structural condition.

-Condominium or cooperative form of ownership.
-Three stories or more in height.
+Condominium or cooperative ownership, and three or more stories in height.

-Exempt: single-family, two-family, three-family or four-family dwellings with three or fewer habitable stories above ground.
+Exempt: Single-family through four-family dwellings with three or fewer habitable stories above ground.
 Milestone inspections should be conducted by either: an engineer licensed under Chapter 471, or an architect licensed under Chapter 481, Florida Statutes.
 Milestone inspections are to start when a building reaches 30 years of age and every 10 years thereafter.
 Local enforcement agencies may require to start inspections at 25 years due to specific local conditions.

 Threshold Inspections